 In my case, I never lied about what had happened.
 I was adamant about it.
 I keep writing to the Facebook ads team that I used a VPN server to log in.

 And it wasn’t intentional.
-I even go to the extent of writing about the cache problem I had.
+I even go to the extent of writing about my cache problem.

-If you’re not honest, it won’t help you and the ads team conduct proper investigations into what happened.
+If you’re not honest, it won’t help you and the ads team properly investigate what happened.

 Be Polite And Respectful